-- Three books (English, mathematics and curriculum) used for all subjects.
-Free choice about what books each piece of work goes in. - Printed label on front indicating name, subject and class - Spots on front of books to identify groups PP (red), SEN (green) and other (blue) - Plastic covers to protect books and stop graffiti - Numbered neat working rules (NWR) are displayed in each classroom and referred to in written feedback e.g. Please follow number 2 and 3 of NWR.
-(Appendix 3) - Stickered labels with date, Learning Challenge (LC), stickablity, support given and a RAG self-assessment.
+Three books (English, mathematics and curriculum) used for all subjects.
+Free choice about what books each piece of work goes in.

+- Printed label on front indicating name, subject and class - Spots on front of books to identify groups PP (red), SEN (green) and other (blue) - Plastic covers to protect books and stop graffiti - Numbered neat working rules (NWR) are displayed in each classroom and referred to in marking e.g. Please follow number 2 and 3 of NWR.
+(Appendix 3) - Stickered labels (with the date for lower year groups), Learning Challenge (LC), stickablity, support given and a RAG self-assessment.
 These should be stuck in the book on the top left of the page/in line with margin - Children self-assess each piece of work.
 Rec, Yr1, Yr2, Yr3 RAG label.
-Yr3, Yr4, Yr5, Yr6 -RAG label & write comment at end of work - All sheets stuck in must be shrunk, trimmed and stuck neatly Must not be folded - KS1 children write in pencil and correct/respond to feedback with 'purple polishing pens' - KS2 children write in blue pen and correct/respond to feedback with 'purple polishing pens' - Hot tasks/assessment tasks should be completed in red pen and will provide the children and teachers with an opportunity to assess progress in a particular skill - For writing tasks, cold (blue paper) and hot (yellow paper) task assessments should be trimmed and stuck in to books
+Yr3, Yr4, Yr5, Yr6 -RAG label & write comment at end of work - All sheets stuck in must be shrunk, trimmed and stuck neatly Must not be folded - KS1 children write in pencil and correct/respond to feedback with 'purple polishing pens' - KS2 children write in blue pen and correct/respond to feedback with 'purple polishing pens' - Hot tasks/assessment tasks should be completed in red pen (or noted by a red sticker for longer written tasks) and will provide the children and teachers with an opportunity to assess progress in a particular skill